 - Title IX: UW policies prohibiting sex discrimination, sexual harassment, and other forms of sexual misconduct apply to all students, faculty and staff—whether the prohibited behaviors happen in person, online, over the phone, or in some other form.
 You have the right to make a formal report through the Title IX Office.
 The Title IX Office also provides support and resources so that those who have experienced harm better understand their options.
 Note: The 2020 Department of Education federal regulations, effective August 14, 2020, define sexual harassment and other sexual misconduct more narrowly than UW policy and require specific procedures for investigating allegations, possibly including a verbally conducted cross-examination.
 Read more about these changes on the FAQ page.

-- Free or Low-Cost Internet Access: Comcast is offering two free months of internet service, apply by June 30, 2021.
-Xfinity WiFi hotspots (view map) are available to anyone who needs them for free.
-The City of Seattle is offering low-cost internet access and free and discounted devices for residents.
+- Free or Low-Cost Internet Access: The City of Seattle is offering low-cost internet access and free and discounted devices for residents.

 - UW Campus Food Pantry: Use the UW Food Pantry's online form to select the food you want as well as the day and time block you want to pick up your food.
 If ordering ahead is not possible you can order in person when you arrive.